Rachel is a soap-making, wine-brewing homesteader and gardener in Minnesota.

-- 1 packet wine yeast
+- 1 packet of wine yeast

 - Put your raspberries in a plastic bag or two.
 Squeeze and squish them.
 Your goal is to get as much juice out as possible.

 - Select a primary fermentation vessel.
 This could be a glass carboy, a glass or food-grade plastic bottle, or a plastic bucket.
-Whatever you use, makes sure it’s clean.
+Whatever you use, make sure it’s clean.
 The best way to ensure proper sanitation is to wash the bottle or bucket with soap and water, rinse away all of the soap, and then rinse it with a weak bleach solution (one cap full of bleach for one gallon of water).
 When using bleach, make sure you rinse it well.
-Usually if it still smells of bleach, you need to keep rinsing with cold water.
+Usually, if it still smells of bleach, you need to keep rinsing with cold water.

 - By now, your yeast starter should be looking frothy and active!
 Pour the raspberry juice and sugar-water mixture into your (clean) primary fermentation vessel.
 This sweet, unfermented mixture is called the “must.”

 - Make sure that your must is not too hot.
 Much over 100 degrees Fahrenheit and you will kill your yeast!
 I don’t run around my kitchen with a thermometer, so I tend to do the “feel test.”
-It’s also simpler this way, and I love simple.
-If it feels hot, it is hot, so wait; it if feels warm, wait a little longer just to be sure.
+It’s also simpler this way, and I love simplicity.
+If it feels hot, it is hot, so wait; if it feels warm, wait a little longer just to be sure.

 - Now, add your yeast!

-- The next step is up to you: You have your raspberry pulp in the collander, right?
+- The next step is up to you: You have your raspberry pulp in the colander, right?
 You could add that to the must as well.
 I do!
 You could choose to add some or all of it.
-You could also put the pulp in a nylon bag and add that to your must, so that the pulp will be available to the yeast but will be kept separate from the juice.
+You could also put the pulp in a nylon bag and add that to your must so that the pulp will be available to the yeast but will be kept separate from the juice.
 Your choice!
 Either way, the next steps should ensure that there is no pulp in your final product.

 - Affix an airlock to your fermentation container.
 If you don’t have an airlock, you can use a rubber glove or just some plastic wrap fit tight with a rubber band.
 If using the rubber glove method (I’ve done this!), it can be really fun to watch the fingers of the glove inflate as the carbon dioxide is released during fermentation.
-Just be sure to release the pressure by briefly removing the glove, otherwise it’ll blow off!
+Just be sure to release the pressure by briefly removing the glove; otherwise, it’ll blow off!

 - Over the next 5-7 days, fermentation will take place.
 If you’d like, you can stir.
-I usually stir for the first day or two, mainly out of curiosity, and my insatiable desire to smell it.
+I usually stir for the first day or two, mainly out of curiosity and my insatiable desire to smell it.
 If you’re using an airlock, you’ll probably stop seeing bubbles in about a week.
 Rubber glove users, you’ll notice after 5-7 days that you don’t need to “let the air out” of the glove as often.